SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/003 Fiscal System or Public Finance in India.md

 - **Printing Currency** : last resort for the govt in managing its deficit.
 Biggest handicap with the govt is that they cannot go for expenditures are to be made in foreign currency.
 	- it increases inflation proprotionally and brings regular pressure and obligation on the govt for upward revision in wages and salaries of govt employees.

+- **Fiscal consolidation is a reduction in the underlying fiscal deficit**.
+Fiscal Consolidation refers to the policies undertaken by Governments (national and sub-national levels) to reduce their deficits and accumulation of debt stock. #important

 **What are the best case scenarios for deficit financing?**

 - FD with a surplus revenue budget or a zero revenue expenditure is the best composition of FD and most suitable for deficit financing.